youqad/bit-reversal-trees/README.md

 Some other examples of "almost solutions" that ended up passing all tests but not satisfying the syntactic constraints (i.e. the verifier LLM didn't flag them as incorrect by mistake), for various generators, can be found in the [python/some_almost_solutions_found](python/some_almost_solutions_found) directory.

-## Python LLM Search

-The [`python/solve_challenge.py`](python/solve_challenge.py) script uses OpenAI's GPT models to search for valid Haskell implementations of the bit-reversal tree inversion function.
-It follows these steps:

-1. Generate initial solutions to the prompt [`haskell_prompt.md`](haskell_prompt.md) using the generator LLM (`GENERATOR_MODEL_NAME` in `.env`)

-2. For each one of them, verify the syntactic correctness using the verifier LLM (`VERIFIER_MODEL_NAME` in `.env`)
-3. For the syntactically correct ones, run the suggested solutions through the Haskell QuickCheck tests in [`test/DynamicSpec.hs`](test/DynamicSpec.hs)

-4. Rinse and repeat: iterate and the refine solutions based on the test results

 ## Testing Custom Implementations

 You can test your own implementations of the `invert` function in both Python (with the [`python/test_custom_invert.py`](python/test_custom_invert.py) script) and Haskell (with `stack test`).